seanloesch/seanloesch/README.md

 ### Hey there 👋🏻

-**My name is Sean, a Java Development Engineer at VIAVI Solutions 👨🏻‍💻 and former student researcher/publisher and TA.**
+**I'm Sean, a Java Development Engineer at VIAVI Solutions 👨🏻‍💻 and former student researcher/publisher and TA.**
 Demonstrated expertise in contributing effectively to software development teams.
 Passionate about crafting elegant, efficient code and supporting others in any way I can.